 Hyper-V Requirements: VM Monitor Mode Extensions: Yes Virtualization Enabled In Firmware: Yes Second Level Address Translation: Yes Data Execution Prevention Available: Yes

 How to make the virtual machine full screen?

-F and your virtual machine will become full screen.
+Press Right Ctrl + F and your virtual machine will become full screen.
 Use the same key combination to come out of the full-screen mode.
 After getting into the full-screen, click on the ubuntu settings and in the display section change the resolution.
 This will make sure that your virtual machine uses the complete screen space in the full-screen mode.
 (Refer to the video’s end for a live demonstration of this functionality)

 Do we need hardware virtualization to run VirtualBox?

 If you are using VirtualBox 6.1 – Yes.
 But you can still use older versions of VirtualBox to create virtual machines on a computer that does not support hardware virtualization.
 This is possible because older versions of VirtualBox used to use software virtualization.
 Refer to this wiki section for more details on this topic or drop a comment specific to your query and we can figure it out.